 Directed Research credit may be added through September 30, 2014 for Fall 2014, and February 10, 2015, for Spring 2015.
 To undertake Directed Research, students must contact individual instructors and agree on a research project.
 To register, a written proposal must be approved and signed by the instructor, and then submitted to the Office of Graduate Affairs.
 The written proposal should be at 1000 words and should describe the subject matter of the Directed Research and the issues the student intends to explore in the paper.
-Please see the names of faculty members and the areas of law in which they have supervised Directed Research here.
-This is only meant as a guide and you can approach any full-time faculty member to request supervision.
 While any full-time faculty member or visiting faculty member may supervise the research, Adjunct Professors may supervise only with the permission of the Vice Dean.

 Normally, two credits are allocated for Directed Research.
 A two-credit Directed Research project should conform to the same guidelines as the substantial writing requirement for JD Students.
 For non-tax students no more than four of a student’s 24 credits may consist of directed research.
 Tax students may take a maximum of two credits of directed research.